dantleech/blog/content/posts/2026/05-03-day-8/index.md

 would be mostly flat until the end when it wouldn't be (700m).

 I left Nancy and hit the road.
 Making what seemed like good speed and my legs felt recovered and good.
-I followed the computer until I heard people cheering
+I followed the computer until I heard people cheering.

-Eventually I got to the town of and I carried on until the cycle path was fenced off for a traiathlon.
-The "Tu ne pe pas continuer en fait, tu va ou?"
-"Je ne sais pas".
+The cycle path was fenced off for a traiathlon.
+The "Tu ne peux pas continuer en fait - tu va ou?" the marashall asked "Je ne sais pas" I replied.
 I had to take a detour and the road continued to be relatively fast and flat and I was making good time and heading towards the interesting part of the day, which was contained in the last 30 miles until then all I could think about was lunch and the **squeaking**.

 What was the **squeaking** sound?
 I'd rather my bike didn't squeak and it was squeaking when I was peddaling.
 It had been doing this for days in certain